loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Philip: Finished tutorials
 - Nate: Completed software setup, and ran all four tutorials.
 - Nate: Researched further color and object detection for use in starting, stopping and speed control.
-- Eric: assumbling jetbot build, hardware setup
+- Eric: Finished hardware setup, finished tutorials.
 - Yikun: Finished jetbot build and software setup.
 Completed tutorials - basic motion, teleoperation, collision avoidance, and object following.
 - Yikun: Started data collection for road following features - a prototype of road following features in autobus implementation.
 Started training the collected dataset for test drives.